 This report also justifies the requisite urge of strengthening cybersecurity laws as data breaches are becoming more noxious with each day passing.
 Organizations do understand the value of their business data and thus invests a lot of their time in managing in-house security systems.
 However sometimes, what brings disaster is not false security laws or implications but the imbalance between people and technology.

-We all are well aware of the fact that technology is extending its roots more rigidly than ever before.
+We all are well-aware of the fact that technology is extending its roots more rigidly than ever before.
 Although, it is also true that we cannot rely on technology alone for restricting upcoming cyber attacks or, protecting sensitive data.
-In order to avail your identity and sensitive data, hackers frequently target human beings as they’re easier to attack and exploit.
+In order to avail of your identity and sensitive data, hackers frequently target human beings as they’re easier to attack and exploit.

-Due to this breach, eBay lowered their annual sales target to $200 million USD.
+Due to this breach, eBay lowered its annual sales target to $200 million USD.
 The company also struggled to reacquire the trust and brand name after this unfortunate cyber attack.

 This breach alone caused an estimated loss of 0.01% of its annual sale as 56 million customers’ credit and debit card details were compromised.
 Home Depot had to pay $28 million as the penalty amount followed by insurance reimbursement of $15 million.

-The 2015’s spear-phishing attack compelled Pentagon to shut down their email system for two weeks due to which 4,000 military and civilian personnel (in approx) were affected.
+The 2015’s spear-phishing attack compelled Pentagon to shut down its email system for two weeks due to which 4,000 military and civilian personnel (in approx) were affected.